Flocae/psychopy_templateExperiment_2AFC/README.md

 # psychopy_templateExperiment_2AFC
-Template for Forced-Choice Task with psychopy
+Simple template for Forced-Choice Task with Psychopy